BlvckKryptonite/SpendSmart/README.md

 ## Testing

+### Browser and Device Testing
 - Tested on Chrome, Firefox, Edge, and Safari
 - Mobile responsiveness tested with Chrome DevTools and a real smartphone
 - Manual testing of all buttons, input fields, and dynamic updates
 - Accessibility: Sufficient contrast, logical heading structure, `aria-labels` where appropriate

+  ### Code Validation
 - JavaScript validated with [JSHint](https://jshint.com/) — no major issues: